Everyday Africa: Global movement

 Getting Influenced from Everyday Africa, many other "Everyday", projects were started from Asia, Middle East, Iran, Australia.
 A total of more than 100 everyday projects are now live on Instagram.
 In 2014, Instagram noticed the growth of everyday accounts and invited the curators to exhibit at Photoville in New York City.
 After meeting up in person at the exhibition, they decided to start a collective The Everyday Projects, which became a non-profit.

 Book

 Everyday Africa book based on photoblog, also titled Everyday Africa, was launched on May 22, 2017.
 Published by Kehrer Verlag, the book is a compilation of photographs from Everyday Africa Instagram account that aims to more accurately show day-to-day life throughout Africa.

 Education

-Everyday Africa educators work with students to dissect traditional media representations of Africa and of the students’ own communities.
-Students then take their own local “everyday”, photos with smartphones or other simple cameras, telling their neighbourhood stories while learning and eventually showcasing valuable visual and cultural literacy skills.
+Everyday Africa educators work with students to dissect both traditional media representations of Africa and the students’ own communities.
+Students then take their own photos with smartphones or other simple cameras, telling their neighborhood stories while learning and eventually showcasing valuable visual and cultural literacy skills.